 While you might find a Panel or Branch Frame Christmas Tree as part of your local mall Christmas display, these are specialty decorations that will not be for sale at a local store.
 Frame Christmas Trees must be custom-ordered, and will arrive in numerous boxes on at least a dozen standard-sized pallets, with the number of boxes and pallets rising exponentially the larger the tree.
 Shipping costs alone can end up being several thousands and purchasing an oversized Christmas tree may end up being more of an investment than you realize.
 Massive Christmas trees also require massive storage space after the holidays, and your company must also account for the time and skilled labor required to properly assemble and uninstall the giant Christmas decor.

 Giant Christmas tree rental and leasing options, like the ones available from Rent-A-Christmas, allow your business a more affordable way to access oversized Christmas trees this holiday season while eliminating the hassle of setting up, tearing down, and storing your decorations.
-If you’d like to learn more about our oversized Christmas tree options, get in touch the Elf Squad today!
+If you’d like to learn more about our oversized Christmas tree options, get in touch with Rent-A-Christmas today!